Sunday, February 15, 2026

 For most people in the UK, total household wealth (including pensions and property) breaks down roughly like this:

-• In your 20s: Building from near zero.
+- In your 20s: Building from near zero.
 Focus on avoiding bad debt and starting a pension.

-• In your 30s: The gap between homeowners and renters starts to widen.
+- In your 30s: The gap between homeowners and renters starts to widen.
 Property equity and growing pension pots are the main drivers.

-• In your 40s-50s: Peak earning years.
+- In your 40s-50s: Peak earning years.
 Wealth accelerates for those paying down mortgages and building investment portfolios.

-• In your 60s-70s: Wealth peaks as mortgages are cleared and pensions reach maturity.
+- In your 60s-70s: Wealth peaks as mortgages are cleared and pensions reach maturity.

-• 75+: Gradual drawdown begins.
+- 75+: Gradual drawdown begins.

 The single most useful thing you can do is start tracking where you are now and check in regularly.
 Knowing your number — even if it's not where you want it to be — is the first step to improving it.
+If you've never worked yours out, our guide to how to calculate your net worth walks through it step by step.

 Sources:

-• Office for National Statistics, Wealth and Assets Survey Round 8, April 2020 to March 2022 (published January 2024)
+- Office for National Statistics, Wealth and Assets Survey Round 8, April 2020 to March 2022 (published January 2025)

-• Resolution Foundation, Wealth Check, July 2024
+- Resolution Foundation, Wealth Check, July 2024

-• Institute for Fiscal Studies, generational wealth research
+- Institute for Fiscal Studies, generational wealth research

-• House of Commons Library, Household Wealth briefing CBP-10210, November 2025
+- House of Commons Library, Household Wealth briefing CBP-10210, November 2025

 Want to see where you stand?
 Aureli lets you track all your assets, debts, pensions, and property in one place — free to get started.